 I’m fairly confident that I have a completely different view of what Paradise should look like compared to others.
 If I could sneak into people’s heads I’d probably find visions of palm trees swaying against an azure backdrop tinged with vivid orange and gold as the sun sinks into the sea.
-While that is a truly beautiful image I have to admit that it immediately makes my bottom itch because I can feel the presence of sand in my swimsuit.
+While that is a truly beautiful image I have to admit that it immediately makes my bottom itch because I can feel the presence of sand in my swimsuit and prom dresses.
 I can find things to entertain myself in that sort of setting but it wouldn’t be my version of Paradise.

 I’ve never been a beach girl.
 While I like boating and swimming and other activities that go along with water, lying on a beach has never been the type of vacation that calls to me.
 I got wicked sunburns on every trip to the ocean as a kid, which, if you add sand to that, makes for a very miserable redhead.
 So I wonder why it is that I made plans to get married on the beach in Maui in 1997?
 Sincerely.
 What on earth was I thinking?
 Given my predisposition to sand and salty air, why would I choose that location to marry the love of my life?
 It had failure written all over it.
 As it turned out, we broke up just days before our planned wedding/honeymoon in “Paradise.”
 I took the trip without him, which furthered my disdain of tropical destinations.
 I ended up taking surfing lessons and wondered why there was never a shark around to kill you when you needed one.
 We ended up getting back together and married a year later – at a beautiful cabin in the mountains – but he ended up not being the love of my life after all.
 I’m sure it was ultimately the beach’s fault.